How to cite this paper

 • The exactly-one function works the same way but is stricter in the way its name implies.
 You can use it where you expect a sequence of one item instead of zero or multiple items.

-• The treat as operator asserts that a sequence has a certain data type.
-Although the syntax is often less readable than the use of the functions mentioned above, an advantage of this operator is that it lets you express more than just cardinality.
+• A treat expression asserts that a sequence has a certain data type.
+Although the syntax is often less readable than the use of the functions mentioned above, an advantage of this expression is that it lets you express more than just cardinality.

 Outside XSpec, these syntaxes are useful when an XPath processor performs static type checking and you want to promise the processor up-front that a sequence will satisfy a certain data type condition at run time.
 Making a strict processor relax its vigilance is a use case that comes up in the specification [KXP] and in authoritative books like those by Michael Kay [K2] and Priscilla Walmsley [W].